Aeterrno-Amora/vimfiles/README.md

 Then by pressing `<key>`, you switch cyclically from "opt1" to "opt2" etc. and a message is shown.

-The value can then be obtained as a String by `s:Get('Name')`, which can be used in `:execute` to form a dynamic cmdline.
+The value can then be obtained as a String by `s:Get('Name')`, and used in `:execute` to form a dynamic cmdline.

 `call s:Compiler(...)` will automatically map `<F5>` correctly.
-Just write constant parts as String, and use List of Names to insert the current value of switches.
+Just write constant parts as String, and use List of Names to insert current values of switches.

 For example
 ```vim